 In most cases bioremediation involves mixed communities of bacteria and/or fungi naturally present onsite where conditions can be optimised through air or nutrient amendment (biostimulation).
 Sometimes microbial cultures are added to a site (bioaugmentation) because microorganisms able to degrade the contaminant(s) of concern are considered lacking, or as an approach to increase the abundance of degraders and therefore activity.

-For the right project, bioremediation can be an economical, sustainable and environmentally friendly remediation technique.
+For the right project, bioremediation can be an economical, sustainable, low-carbon and environmentally friendly remediation technique.
 For example, contaminated soils considered hazardous in terms of landfill disposal can be treated and retained onsite, providing significant cost savings.
-Bioremediation can also be a useful technique to complete groundwater remediation to site targets, often following physical or chemical treatment techniques.
+Furthermore, bioremediation can be readily used in combination with other soil and groundwater remediation techniques like chemical remediation, or can be applied in-situ to complete groundwater remediation to site targets following other primary treatments.

-In the UK especially, we believe bioremediation is an underutilised technique due to a lack of understanding and incorrect past application, leading to poor performance.
-In contrast, at ERS we have in-house microbiologists and other technical specialists and have had a lot of success with bioremediation techniques, saving our clients a lot of money.
+Despite bioremediation's advantages and the shift towards net-zero, carbon-neutral and sustainable construction across the UK, bioremediation is still an underutilised technique in Scotland and across the UK, which we believe may be due to a lack of understanding and incorrect past application, leading to poor performance.
+In contrast, at ERS we have in-house microbiologists and other technical specialists, and have had a lot of success with bioremediation techniques, saving our clients money.